Skip to main content

 The Snæfellsnes peninsula has earned the nickname ‘Iceland in Miniature’ because it packs so much in.
 In this part of Iceland you can:

-If you feel like you can’t fit it all in, you might want to add an extra day to your itinerary.
+Don’t think you can fit it all in your Iceland 7-day itinerary?
+You might want to add an extra day to your trip.
 That way, you could spend more time in this unspoiled region.

-Iceland is even more magical when the waterfalls are frosted over and the mountains blanketed in snow.
+Winter changes the character of Iceland's landscapes considerably.
+Waterfalls freeze at the edges, snow covers the highlands, and the long nights create conditions for Northern Lights viewing.
 And as the night draws in, you’ll have plenty of chances to chase down the Northern Lights.

 All of this makes winter a great time to visit Iceland.
 Here we’ve put together an example Iceland road trip for 7 days that you could do in wintertime.